gentoo-mirror/pg_overlay/README.md

 That what you can find here:

-1 - Firefox with PGO, OpenSUSE-KDE patches
+1 - Firefox with OpenSUSE-KDE patches

 2 - Chromium with Inox, Iridium, Ungoogled & VA-API patches